On this blog you can expect to find useful Commands, scripts, tips and hacks which can aid you in you workplace or at home.

 Google Text-To-Speech in MP3

-wget -q -U Mozilla -O output.mp3
+wget -q -U Mozilla -O output.mp3 "http://translate.google.com/translate_tts?ie=UTF-8&tl=en&q=hello+world"This has all kinds of uses.

 -q = quiet (turns off wget's output)